advanced-computer-lab/Mesh-3ayez-Doctor-3ayez-ACL/README.md

 ![Tijwal (1)](https://user-images.githubusercontent.com/83404871/147373192-68de0612-6e7c-42d7-ba48-f4af78489dd1.jpg)
 # Tijwal
-An Airline Reservation web application through which individuals can reserve and pay for flights in order to travel to different countries and sometimes domestic cities.
+The theme of the project, is to create a complete Airline Reservation System.
+An Airline Reservation System is a web application through which individuals can reserve and pay for flights in order to travel to different countries and sometimes domestic cities.
+Each airline usually has its own website through which reservations (bookings) can be made.
+Such websites include EgyptAir.com, Emirates.com, Lufthansa.com and AirCanada.com.
 # Content
 - [Tijwal](#tijwal)
 - [Motivation](#motivation)